rax-maas/blueflood-graphite-finder/README.md

     vagrant box add ubuntu/trusty64
     vagrant up

+To access grafana, bring your browser up and access the URL: http://192.168.50.4

 ###Tests

 The tests require the following environment variables.
 Atleast one of no-auth or auth test variables should be set.